CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 ### Impact of the Embedding Adaptor

-The adaptor matrix plays a cruicial role in refining the query vector and emphasising the dimensions with high importance to the task, and minimising the dimensions with low importance to the task based on user feedback.
+The adaptor matrix plays a crucial role in refining the query vector emphasising the dimensions with high importance to the task and minimising the dimensions with low importance to the task based on user feedback.
 How can you visualise the impact of the Embedding Adaptor?

 - Transformation Example: Create a test vector of with all values set to 1 and multiply this by the trained Embedding Adaptor Matrix and you can observed how the dimensions of the vector have been stretched and squeezed.
 - Dimensional Emphasis: The transformation that the Embedding Adaptor Matrix applies emphasizes the dimensions that are most relevant to the query and diminishes those that are less relevant (based on user feedback), thereby tailoring the feature vectors to improve retrieval accuracy.